Factibly/factibly/fc-web/README.md

   third-party document (e.g., a fact-checked news article); the `noreferrer` and `nooppener` behaviours [do _not_ directly improve SEO](https://twitter.com/JohnMu/status/903510290024857600) but may be necessary for [security](#Security) purposes when the `target` attribute is set to `_blank`
-- Do _not_ set the author of a linked webpage (`rel=author`) without first discussing it with Jadon as many modern search 	engines only reference the first instance of `rel=author` and ignore the remaining ones
+- Do _not_ set the author of a linked webpage (`rel=author`) without first discussing it with Jason as many modern search 	engines only reference the first instance of `rel=author` and ignore the remaining ones

 Any positive exposure is good exposure, other than when some Instagram influencer wants to buy your product but is too cheap to pay for it with real money and instead offers to [pay with exposure](https://www.reddit.com/r/ChoosingBeggars/).

 You can use [Google Webmasters](https://www.google.ca/webmasters/#?modal_active=none) to track the website's search performance through the Search Console and to learn more about the different SEO techniques.

 The website should predominantly display the fact check ratings of popular and trending topics.